SarahBorgelt/ChooseDateNight/README.md

 - **Encourage quality time:** Inspires unique, budget-conscious date ideas to help you create memorable experiences.

-- **implify planning:** Eliminates the stress of deciding what to do, making it easy to pick something fun and suitable for your budget.
+- **Simplify planning:** Eliminates the stress of deciding what to do, making it easy to pick something fun and suitable for your budget.

 - **Bring variety to your routine:** Offers new and unexpected ideas to keep outings exciting and engaging.